How Lightning and AC Faults Impact Your Choice of Conductor

 AC Fault Current & Conductor Diameter/Size

-Contrasting with lightning current levels, AC fault current can have dramatically larger amounts of energy in a given event.
-If we use the same 100kA peak magnitude as our example, that current can have a much longer duration–within hundredths or even tenths of a second, instead of millionths of a second.
-Greater levels of energy released in these events create a large risk to personnel and equipment.
+Though the magnitude of AC fault current is typically much lower than that for lightning, AC faults can have dramatically larger amounts of energy than lightning events because of their duration which can be hundredths or even tenths of a second, instead of millionths of a second.
+The high levels of energy released in these events create a large risk to personnel and equipment.

 AC fault current has much less bearing than lightning current on conductor length.
 What matters in ensuring your Dairyland device properly protects against high levels of AC fault current is conductor diameter or gauge.
 If the device is sized correctly for the anticipated AC fault, but is installed without the correct conductors, the large amounts of energy during a fault may cause the conductor to fail.
 Using the correct conductor gauge is important in ensuring the overall system performs to the required AC fault rating.

 - In order to provide appropriate lightning over-voltage protection, use conductors that are less than 12 inches long total.